SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 **Note:** SimEEv1/v2 are not implemented on EFR32 Series 2.

 By clicking the gear icon in the Token Manager component, we can configure to **Enable Custom tokens** and/or *** Enable Custom Manufacturing Tokens***, which can be further configured and defined in sl_custom_token_header.h and sl_custom_manufacturing_token_header.h respectively.
-Detailed description will be illustrated in next chapter.
+A detailed description will be illustrated in chapter [3.
+Token Using NVM3](#3-token-using-nvm3).

 <div align="center">
   <img src="Images/TokenManagerConfiguration.png">